 Immune cells communicate with each other via chemical messages.
 A chemical, called a cytokine, might direct cells to where they are needed to combat an infection.
 Yet other cytokines may cause cells to clone themselves to build up an arsenal to fight a specific infection.

-Cytokine molecules (also called interleukins, interferons, growth factors and tumor necrosing factors–TNFs) are involved in essentially every important biological process, from cell proliferation to inflammation, immunity, migration, fibrosis, repair and angiogenesis.
+Cytokine molecules (also called interleukins, interferons, growth factors and tumor necrosing factors–TNFs) are involved in essentially every important molecular process:

 Cytokines are signaling proteins that are produced by white blood cells.
 They help mediate and regulate immune responses, inflammation and hematopoiesis, which is new blood cell formation.
 Cytokines form the building blocks of life and are key components in cellular communication.